SARS-CoV-2 Antibody Immunohistochemistry on a FFPE Infected Lung Tissue

 |Intended Use||Analyte Specific Reagent|

 The Severe Acute Respiratory Syndrome 2 virus (SARS-CoV-2) is a betacoronavirus first isolated in Wuhan, China, in late 2019.
-The virus has a 29.8 kbp genome, containing instructions for the membrane, envelope, nucleocapsid, and spike glycoprotein.
-The spike proteins are cleaved by TMPRSS2 serine protease, and then bind to the ACE2 or CD147 to enter the cell.
-The Receptor Binding Domain of the Spike protein binds tighter to the ACE2 receptor than the similar spike protein of the SARS virus isolated in 2003.
+The virus has a 29.8 kbp genome, encoding the membrane, envelope, nucleocapsid, and spike glycoprotein.
+The spike proteins are cleaved by TMPRSS2 serine protease, then the Receptor Binding Domain of the spike protein binds with ACE2 or CD147 to enter the cell.

 |Antibody Type||Mouse Monoclonal||Clone||BSB-134|